OUR VISION & MISSION:

 First and Foremost – The People:

 A company can have the best location and most attractive building, the most expensive machines ever made, and the deepest marketing & PR pockets in the industry – but it still cannot make the best records on the planet without having the best employees.
 From day one, Gotta Groove has been blessed with talent.
-We did not start with a single employee who had prior record pressing experience – but we did start (and continue) with employees who wanted to learn the craft of making vinyl, help build a reputation for high quality records, as well as actually do the work required to make some of the best records ever made.
+We did not start with a single employee who had prior record pressing experience – but we did start (and continue) with employees who wanted to learn the craft of making records, help build a reputation for high quality records, as well as actually do the work required to make some of the best records ever made.

 We are humbled and gracious to say that we have folks in every department – pressing, quality assurance, and packing – who have either been with us from the very beginning of our company, or pretty close thereto.
 We value our employees’ loyalty, as well as their insights, way more than any of the physical assets we have acquired; and we would not be the company we are today, or have the optimistic view of our future in this exciting and challenging industry, without the dedication of our employees.